Most people are familiar with the file layout on Windows and are happy navigating the Windows file System.

 See my tutorial using the Astro file manager.

-When you download a file using Google chrome or another browser App it is stored in the download directory.
+When you download a file using Google chrome or another browser App the file it is stored in the download directory.

 You can access the directory contents through a shortcut in the Apps folder (if provided).